 The governor's office has translated information on COVID-19 into a variety of languages.

-The first two COVID-19 vaccines have been approved, and vaccine has begun to be distributed within the state.
+Three COVID-19 vaccines have been approved for use, and vaccine is being distributed within the state.
 Information on the vaccine and its distribution in Washington is found on the DOH web site.
 In Spokane, the Spokane Regional Health District has convened a vaccine task force to help roll out vaccines in our community, following guidelines provided by the state Department of Health and the CDC.
-DOH released an estimated vaccine phases timeline the first week of January.
 More people will become eligible for vaccines over time.

 The state has launched a new smartphone app—Washington Exposure Notifications or "WA Notify"—to alert users who may have been exposed to COVID-19.
 The app is completely private, and it doesn't know or track who you are or where you go.
 More information on the app, including instructions on how to add it to your phone is found on the Washington State Department of Health web page.

 On Jan.
 5, Washington Gov. Jay Inslee announced a new “Healthy Washington” reopening plan that begins with the expiration on Jan.
 11 of restrictions implemented in November aimed at addressing the rapid spread of COVID-19 in Washington and across the country.
 See the state's risk assessment dashboard.

 The state has been divided into eight regions, and regions will have to achieve certain metrics to move toward greater reopening.
 Each region will start at Phase 1–which essentially includes the same restrictions as today with a few minor changes–and automatically progress to the next phase based on the metrics.
 The new metrics include a 10% decreasing trend in case rates; a 10% decrease in COVID-19 hospital administration rates; an ICU occupancy rate that’s less than 90%; and a test positivity rate of less than 10%.